-Wouldn’t it be nice if you could just splash your face with water to hydrate it and call it a day?
+Wouldn’t it be nice if you could simply splash your face with water to hydrate it, and call it a day?
 Unfortunately, our skin doesn’t quite work that way.
-In fact water on the surface of your skin can actually cause your skin to dry out because as it evaporates it takes the nice hydrating oils with it.
+In fact, water on the surface of your skin can actually cause your skin to dry out - because as it evaporates, it takes hydrating oils with it.
 Rude!

 IN A NUTSHELL

 Main Takeaways: Regardless of skin type, everyone needs to hydrate their skin.
 The best way to do this is with a hydrating routine designed for your skin type.